perima/alexa-content-analytics/README.md

 ```

-### Request Interceptor (optional)
+## Request Interceptor (optional)

-If you wish to capture start time in seconds (so that you can work out total request duration in your analytics), you need to add the following line in your skill's request interceptor :
+If you wish to capture start time in seconds (so that you can work out total request duration in your analytics), you need to add the following code in your skill's request interceptor.

 ```
 // sample skill request interceptor